Our Mission: Promoting Scientific Discovery and Facilitating its Clinical Application

 Research Opportunities for Veterinary Specialists in Well-Funded Laboratories

 The NIH/NCSU Comparative Medicine and Translational Research Training Program (CMTRTP) was established to provide post-graduate research opportunities for veterinary specialists in well-funded laboratories that will lead to a doctoral degree (Ph.D.).
-The training program emphasizes translational research and provides experience in multidisciplinary research programs.
+The training program emphasizes translational research and provides experience in interdisciplinary research programs.